igrigorik/heroku-buildpack-dart/README.md

 ### Overriding  the build command

-By default `pub build` is launched after the `pub get`, it can be usefull to use another command: for instance `pub build --mode=debug` or `/app/dart-sdk/bin/dart build.dart` :
+By default `pub build` is launched after the `pub get`, it can be useful to use another command: for instance `pub build --mode=debug` or `/app/dart-sdk/bin/dart build.dart`:

 ```bash
 $> heroku config:set DART_BUILD_CMD="/app/dart-sdk/bin/dart build.dart"